What next?

 Frequently asked questions

-I offer sessions in person at 85 Wimple Street therapy rooms and online (via Zoom).
-Additionally, I provide a specialised sleep programme, weekly psychotherapy, and top-up/drop-in sessions as needed.
+I offer sessions online (via Zoom).
+I provide psychotherapeutic sleep coaching, weekly psychotherapy, and top-up/drop-in sessions as needed.
 I do charge for our initial meeting – it’s a chance for us to get acquainted and determine how we will collaborate.
 During this meeting, we’ll discuss what brings you to therapy, the benefits of the sleep programme, and the flexibility of top-up/drop-in sessions.
 After this session, I will provide you with a personalised, comprehensive sleep plan outlining how we will work together.

 All sessions are confidential.
 I have regular supervision conducted under strict confidentiality, and I abide by the UKCP Code of Ethics and Professional Practice..